Infantino: Male players can learn from better behaved women

 - German town defends seizing family's pet, selling it on eBay

-The International Football Association Board agreed Saturday to introduce yellow and red cards for misconduct by team officials.

-From June, players being substituted must leave the field at the nearest point rather than at the halfway line.
+To speed up the game, players being substituted must leave the field at the nearest point rather than at the halfway line.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports